pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 If you are integrating Pulumi ESC with Pulumi IaC, the default subject identifier of the ESC environment will not work at this time.
 There is a [known issue](https://github.com/pulumi/pulumi/issues/14509) with the subject identifier's value sent to Azure from Pulumi.

 Use 'subjectAttributes' to customize the subject identifier to work with Pulumi IaC.
-Alternatively, you can use this syntax: `pulumi:environments:org:contoso:env:<yaml>` to use Pulumi ESC with Pulumi IaC.
+Alternatively, you can use this syntax: `pulumi:environments:org:contoso:env:<yaml>` when configuring the subject claim in your cloud provider account.
 Make sure to replace `contoso` with the name of your Pulumi organization and use the literal value of `<yaml>` as shown.

 {{< /notes >}}